 If you are a fan of ordering red rice at your favorite Mexican restaurant then you are you going to love this healthier homemade option!

-Mexican cauliflower rice recipe: overview
+About this Mexican cauliflower rice recipe

 This cauliflower rice has all of the same bold, delicious flavors found in your favorite Arroz Rojo with none of the guilt!
 This cauliflower rice is fluffy, moist, bursting with bold seasonings and overflowing with nutrient-rich vegetables!